Using the labels layer#

 While painting with a label, you can swap between the current (selected) label and the transparent background label (0) by pressing x.

-You can set the selected label to a new label – one larger than the current largest label – by pressing m with either the paintbrush or fill bucket tools selected.
+You can set the selected label to a new label – one larger than the current largest label – by pressing m.
 This selection will guarantee that you are using a label that hasn’t been used before.

 You can also increment or decrement the currently selected label by pressing the = or - keys, respectively.